shivk-1/markdown_website/projects/luna.md

 # Luna - The Mental Health Chatbot
 A chatbot tailored to mental health.
 Predefined responses, no AI.
+Created with Python.
 <br>

 <img src="img/moon.png" height="200">